 Since the IfM began ranking the largest media corporations in 2007, Swedish Bonnier has ranked highest among media companies with their head office in a Nordic country.
 In 2017 Bonnier, in 65th place, was overtaken by Spotify (SE), in 57th place.
 Not that Spotify makes more (or any) profit, but the music streaming service has a larger revenue (€2.9 billion) than Bonnier (€2.7 billion).

 Among the world’s 100 largest media companies, MTG (SE) ranks 73rd, Schibsted (NO) 86th, Sanoma (FI) 87th, and Egmont (DK) 91st.

-The complete ranking is available here, along with a brief introduction to each company.
+The complete ranking is available in the "Mediendatabank", along with a brief introduction to each company.
 The 2017 ranking is in German only.